mfaani/mfaani/content/posts/career/how-quantifying-impact-helps-your-career-growth/index.md

 The 2nd step often requires you to find/reach out the right (product) person and have them help you figure the $ value for it.
 The more the change impacts the users, the more you have to get Product involved to help you come up with that business / product impact.

+Also often you do something that has a huge impact on engineers, but the combination your director, vp, culture, business goals don't appreciate what you did — even if it saved the company 2000 engineer / hrs a year.
+This is why it's often better to identify something that aligns with the existing goals of the company / director / vp.
+This way you don't have to convince them.
+You're just fulfilling a _pre-defined_ goal.

 ## Examples

 Apple Product Launches do a great job at highlighting the user/product impact or the delta of what their doing vs others/before